 - Think carefully about what you really need.
 If you can live without those extra TV channels, for example, you can make substantial savings.

-- Cancel your mobile phone contract and start using a pay-as-you-go phone.
+- If it makes financial sense, cancel your mobile phone contract and start using a pay-as-you-go phone.
 With a pay-as-you-go phone you can control how much you spend more easily.

 One of your biggest monthly bills is likely to be your mortgage or rent.
 Moving home is probably a last resort, but if you think it’s possible, consider downsizing or moving to a cheaper property.